Campus Larder

 Gluten-free food

-To access food banks, you will need be referred by another service, but please contact the food bank if you are at all unsure, or would find getting a referral a barrier to accessing food.
+To access food banks, you will need be referred by another service, but please contact the food bank if you’re unsure, or would find getting a referral a barrier to accessing food.
 Referral services include Citizens Advice and other charities, depending on locality.
 There is no shame in accessing a food bank – everyone deserves to have access to food.

 Community Fridges are initiatives anyone can access without the need to be referred or provide any evidence, just turn up and see what’s there.
 These initiatives help to reduce food waste, and the produce is free.